Ms. Kamala ADHIKARI

 Mr. Rajnesh SINGH

-Rajnesh has worked extensively with the Asia-Pacific Internet community, and has held several leadership roles, including Founding Chair of ICANN's Asia Pacific Regional At-Large Organisation (APRALO) and Chair of the Pacific Islands Chapter of the Internet Society.
-He has worked extensively on ICT policy, training and capacity building in the region, including delivering programmes for UN agencies.
+His extensive work with the Asia-Pacific Internet community includes leadership roles such as Founding Chair of ICANN's Asia Pacific Regional At-Large Organisation (APRALO) and Chair of the APrIGF MSG.
+He has worked extensively on ICT policy, training and capacity building in the region, including delivering programmes for UN agencies and the private sector.

 Mr. Chester SOONG

 Hong Kong - Director, ISOC Hong Kong (Civil Society)